Humanism: Etymology

 In the early 19th century, the term humanismus was used in Germany with several meanings and from there, it re-entered the English language with two distinct denotations; an academic term linked to the study of classic literature and a more-common use that signified a non-religious approach to life contrary to theism.
 It is probable Bavarian theologian Friedrich Immanuel Niethammer coined the term humanismus to describe the new classical curriculum he planned to offer in German secondary schools.
 Soon, other scholars such as Georg Voigt and Jacob Burckhardt adopted the term.
 In the 20th century, the word was further refined, acquiring its contemporary meaning of a naturalistic approach to life, and a focus on the well-being and freedom of humans.
-In the 20th century, new terms like "Christian humanism" and "secular humanism" were popularised, arising as "the result of false etymological or historical assumptions (a conflation between the earlier and later usages of the word ‘humanist’)", but also for "polemical" reasons, with "secular" first being applied in the United States to the term as "as an elaborator intended to amplify disapproval, rather than as a qualifier".
-Secular humanism arose as a synonym for the non-religious philsophy "humanism", while the term Christian humanism has a rhetorical function, asserting by virtue of the studia humanitatis being named "humanism" that Christianity begat humanist values.
+In the 20th century, new terms like "Christian humanism" and "secular humanism" were popularised, fraught with "false etymological or historical assumptions (a conflation between the earlier and later usages of the word ‘humanist’)" as well as "polemical" intention; the term "secular" was first applied in the United States "as an elaborator intended to amplify disapproval, rather than as a qualifier".
+Secular humanism came to refer impassively to the non-religious philosophy "humanism", while the term Christian humanism has a rhetorical function, asserting by virtue of the studia humanitatis (Note: Scholars during the Italian Renaissance were by and large Roman Catholics.) being named "humanism" that Christianity begat humanist values.